-The Department of Chemistry has a strong research focus with international leaders in their fields: natural products chemistry, materials chemistry, fuel cell research, nanotechnology and computational chemistry are important areas of research.
+The Department has a strong research focus with international leaders in their fields: natural products chemistry, materials chemistry, fuel cell research, nanotechnology and computational chemistry are important areas of research.
 The central role of Chemistry in the scientific and engineering disciplines is reflected in strong links and joint programmes with other Departments at the University.

-The Department of Chemical and Process Engineering undertakes research in a variety of cross disciplinary groupings as well as within two internal research centres, PRISE and CORA.
+We undertake research in a variety of cross disciplinary groupings as well as within two internal research centres, PRISE and CORA.
 Alongside our research, the Department is proud to teach a number of undergraduate programmes accredited by the Institution of Chemical Engineers.
 The Department also teaches a variety of process systems based MSc programmes.

-The Department of Mathematics has widely recognised research groups in nonlinear mathematics and statistics and runs a lively PhD programme.
+The Department has widely recognised research groups in nonlinear mathematics and statistics and runs a lively PhD programme.
 It offers a range of undergraduate BSc and MMath courses in Mathematics in an environment where teaching and research are well integrated.

 MES is home to over 30 academic staff and around 700 students at all levels from undergraduate through to PhD.
 Alongside our teaching activities, the division has a considerable range of research interests in aerodynamics and environmental flow, materials & structures, biomedical engineering and vehicle engineering.

 The department is a friendly medium-sized department with approximately 200 students studying for MPhys and BSc degrees, as well 60 taking our focused, vocational MScs, and 75 PhD students.
 These are taught by 24 academics.
 It is almost unique amongst UK physics departments in offering all MPhys and BSc students a year in either industry or an internationally leading research lab.
 The Department has a strong reputation in research; in the 2014 Research Excellence Framework (REF), 84% of its research was rated as world leading or internationally excellent.